Kendall Central School District: Kendall Junior/Senior High School

 David J. Doyle Kendall Junior/Senior High School is located at 16887 Roosevelt Highway and serves grades 7–12.
-The current principal is Mrs. Carol D'Agostino, and the current middle school principal is Mrs. Melissa Strelick.
-Approximately in 2020-2021 52 students at 16% enrolled as seventh graders, 48 students at 14% registered as eighth graders, 63 students at 19% enrolled as Freshmen, 59 students at 18% enrolled as Sophomores, 63 students at 19% enrolled as Juniors, and 49 students at 15% enrolled as Seniors.
+The current principal is Melissa Strelick, and the current assistant principal and athletic director is Mark Driesel.
+Approximately in 2020–2021 52 students at 16% enrolled as seventh graders, 48 students at 14% registered as eighth graders, 63 students at 19% enrolled as freshmen, 59 students at 18% enrolled as sophomores, 63 students at 19% enrolled as juniors, and 49 students at 15% enrolled as seniors.